solarslurpi/GrowBuddies/docs/index.md

 A Rasp Pi 3 Gus and a Rasp Pi 4 Gus
 ```

- Gus can:
+ Gus:
+ - runs on a Raspberry Pi.
+ - uses the local wifi.
+ - is an MQTT Broker that can respond to GrowBuddies' MQTT messages.
- - receive and stores SnifferBuddy's MQTT messages in an influxdb database.
+ - can store SnifferBuddy readings in an influxdb database.
- - plot MQTT messages within Grafana.
+ - can plot the SnifferBuddy readings in Grafana.
- - manage an "ideal" vpd setpoint.
+ - can manage an "ideal" vpd setpoint.
- - manage a CO2 level setpoint.
+ - can manage a CO2 level setpoint.

  For example, the powerful Grafana graphing package is freely available on the Raspberry Pi.
 We can use it to plot SnifferBuddy values that were stored within an influxdb table.